cbotts/california_wildfires/README.md

 ## Conclusion
 Results for the number of acres burned are the most accurate when modeled as a monthly aggregation.
-This model is limited and has weak predictiave power.
-It is recommended to supplement the dataset with additional features, specifically weather data to improve predicitive power.
+This model is limited and has weak predictive power.
+It is recommended to supplement the dataset with additional features, specifically weather data to improve predictive power.